What is home telephone service for low income families?

-Link-up is a government assistance program to reduce your home phone service activation cost.
+Link-up is a government assistance program to reduce your residential service activation cost.
 However, according to the Lifeline Reform Order released by the FCC on February 6, 2012, Link-up is no longer available to non-Tribal areas as of 4/1/2012.

-Where can I get home telephone service for low income families?
+Where can I get home telephone service with this Lifeline subsidy?

 You can order service online now!